vefunder/protocol-research-review/articles/Reserve_Protocol/eUSD.md

 ### Market

 Electronic Dollars (eUSD) trading is currently limited to decentralized exchanges.
 [Coingecko](https://www.coingecko.com/en/coins/electronic-usd#markets) lists the DEX 4swap with trading pairs eUSD/USDC and eUSD/MOB.
 Although available on Uniswap, it is not frequently traded.
-Onchain data suggests most of the trading activity is on Curve, with the following pairs:
+Onchain data suggests most of the trading activity is on Curve within the [eUSD/FraxBP pool](https://curve.fi/#/ethereum/pools/factory-v2-277/deposit) consisting of eUSD, FRAX, and USDC.

-- eUSD / USDC
-- eUSD / FRAX
-- eUSD / crvFRAX

-The three pairs have shown up in different pair patterns on DEXes as depicted here:
+The swap pairs have shown up in different pair patterns on DEXes as depicted here:

 ![eUSD_dex_pairs](https://github.com/PaulApivat/temp/assets/4058461/aad97558-97e9-4e09-b24f-acef0380ddc6)